unicode-org/message-format-wg/spec/syntax.md

-Tools SHOULD generate `U+200E LEFT-TO-RIGHT MARK` or `U+200F RIGHT-TO-LEFT MARK` characters where permitted by the syntax before or following _identifiers_, _unquoted literals_, or _option_ values that use right-to-left characters so that the _message_ displays intelligibly.
+Tools SHOULD generate `U+200E LEFT-TO-RIGHT MARK` or `U+200F RIGHT-TO-LEFT MARK` characters where permitted by the syntax before or following _identifiers_, _literals_ (taking care not to include the mark inside any quotes), or _option_ values that use right-to-left characters so that the _message_ displays intelligibly.

 These definitions of _whitespace_ implement